skRabbani555/Portfolio/README.md

 - Edge (latest)
 - Mobile browsers (iOS Safari, Chrome Mobile)

-## 🤝 Contributing

-This is a personal portfolio template.
-Feel free to:
-- Fork and customize for your own use
-- Submit issues for bugs or improvements
-- Share your customized versions

 ## 📄 License

 This project is open source and available under the MIT License.

-## 🙏 Acknowledgments

-- **Shadcn/UI** for the excellent component library
-- **Framer Motion** for smooth animations
-- **Tailwind CSS** for the utility-first approach
-- **Lucide** for the beautiful icon set

 ---